 Applicants to Haverford (both first-year and transfer) are required to submit the results of either the SAT or the ACT.
 We do not require the optional writing section for either test, and will not consider scores from those sections in our evaluation.
 We do not require applicants to submit SAT subject tests.

-Students whose first language is not English and who have never attended a school where English is the primary language of instruction must also take the TOEFL or IELTS.
+Students whose first language is not English, and who have never attended a secondary school where English is the primary language of instruction, must also take the TOEFL or IELTS.
 Haverford requires a minimum score of 100 on the internet-based TOEFL or 7 on the IELTS.

 IB, AP, International Exams, and College Courses